aleksawr/simulation_study/README.md

     -   At **ρ = 0.6**, distributions are shifted downward, showing that low reliability sharply limits variance explained.\
     -   At **ρ = 1.0**, clouds shift upward, indicating stronger performance closer to the true latent model.\
-    -   **Model comparison:** Regularized linear models (e.g., ENET with interactions) typically achieve higher, more stable R² than GBM in small or noisy samples.

 -   **Predictive RMSE rainclouds:**